Rayxclockwork/python-data-structures-and-algorithms/challenges/array_binary_search/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+Will need python 3(or nearest equivalent to run)
+As this exists primarily to test the function than as its own program, my suggestion would be to run it as pytest In command line, go to pipenv shell
+Once in the shell, install the pytest dependencies Type pytest and hit enter/return
+You should then see the results of the test suite.
+You could also use this to test different arrays and target values.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information.
 This is also an area which you can include any visuals; flow charts, example usage gifs, screen captures, etc.-->